Japan

 The Bracelet, by Yoshiko Uchida

-I came across this poignant book at a local bookstore, and it led to important conversations with my young daughter about my mother’s experiences in internment camps during her teenage years.
+I came across this poignant book at a local bookstore, and it led to important conversations with my young daughter about my mother’s experiences in concentration camps during her teenage years.
 My mother’s family, along with many others, was forcibly relocated to these camps.
 My Auntie Mae was on the verge of graduating high school when they were interned.
 It provides insight into the lives of Japanese American children during this difficult time.

 The field of Asian American children’s literature includes many wonderful books – poetically written and exquisitely illustrated.